apivich-h/apivich-h.github.io/pages/others/interesting.md

 ## Random Facts

 They mostly are just minor yet interesting trivia, or some mistake I learnt about.
 I will also sort them all by the date I found out about it.
 Maybe you'll learn something too (or maybe not if you know everything I listed out here).

+- `2020-12-22` - You can place 32 knights on a chessboard without any of them attacking each other.
+It's quite an obvious fact after a bit of thought, but also a very neat argument to show the fact (proof can be written in a line).
+It has been taken from <a href="https://www.youtube.com/watch?v=mV2e2aokU-0">this clip from QI</a>.

 - `2020-11-28` - Only humans and armadillos can catch leprosy.
 I found this while randomly watching Taskmaster (10 points if you know which episode).